algolia/instantsearch/packages/react-instantsearch/docgen/src/Customization.md

 # Making your own widgets

-While instantsearch-react already provides widgets out of the box, there are cases where you need to implement a custom feature that isn't covered by the default widget set.
+While react-instantsearch already provides widgets out of the box, there are cases where you need to implement a custom feature that isn't covered by the default widget set.

 ## Default widgets connectors